Good afternoon ladies and gentlemen, welcome to the podcast The Lotusies for Friday, 1 August 2025.

 It spans centuries.

-I remember reading about Thailand.
+it's I think 4.5 centuries it's Like, I remember reading something about Thailand.

 Basically, they view their king in the way we ought to view ours, except ours is terrible.

-Right, so this is a big conflict.
+So this is a big conflict.

-And essentially, what happened was that the conflict lies in centuries of cultural rivalry, but also colonial era treaties and contested territorial claims over the temples on the border.
+And essentially what happened was that the conflict lies in centuries of cultural rivalry, but also colonial era treaties and contested territorial claims over the temples on the border.

-So there was the Cambodian Khmer Empire whose heyday was the 9th, from the 9th to the 15th century, and they built that temple over there.
+So there was the Cambodian Khmer Empire, whose heyday was from the 9th to the 15th century.

-Unless I'm horribly mistaken, fact-check me for this.
+Unless I'm horribly mistaken.

-And what happened was that after World War II, in which the Thai sided with Japan, the French influence in the region weakened, and the Franco-Siamese treaty, which gave the temple and the Priyavihar province to Cambodia, was seen as an old treaty, on old treaties that should be revoked by the Thai.
+The Francosamese treaty, which gave the temple and the Priyavihar province to Cambodia, was seen as an old treaty on all treaties that should be revoked by the Thai.

 So the Thai constantly try to say this is our land, this is our stolen land.

-The Cambodians say this is no, this is the remnants of the Khmer Empire.
+The Cambodians say this is, no, this is the remnants of the Khmer Empire.

 This is our empire.